slaclab/lcls-tools/README.md

-# CAUTION: This repo is now archived.
-Please see slac-tools () for future developments.
+# This repo is now ARCHIVED.
+Please see [slac-tools](https://github.com/slaclab/slac-tools-doc) for future developments.

 # About
 Various tools to support high level application development at LCLS using python.
 This is an effort to maintain a single repo that can be referenced for development.